 In other words, by the time registration opens for students, they should be able to view not only the courses available but the textbooks (or other supplemental materials) that will be required for the course.
 You can read the full list of provisions at http://content.efollett.com/HEOA/library/HEOATextbookProvision.pdf.

 What process has VSU developed to ensure compliance with this provision?

-- All faculty must provide textbook information for the classes they are scheduled to teach by March 15 for Summer and Fall terms (March 15) and Spring term (October 15).
+- All faculty must provide textbook information for the classes they are scheduled to teach by March 15 for Fall term and October 1 for Spring and Summer terms.

 - Departments and faculty will enter textbook and material information through the “Follet Discover” link in BlazeVIEW.